sokini/sokini.github.io/week2/week2_ex2.markdown

 Rearrange the code blocks to create a program that checks whether a given number is positive, negative, or zero and prints the result.

+Hint 1: The comparisons is ordered such that you start by checking whether the number is positive, then negative, then equal to 0.
-No need to use all the lines of code...
+Hint 2: No need to use all the lines of code...

 <div id="sortableTrash" class="sortable-code"></div>
 <div id="sortable" class="sortable-code"></div>